32 Easy Bento Box Lunch Ideas For Kids To Relish Their Food

 23. Authentic Japanese style bento box

 You can go the traditional way with a bento box by incorporating some of the classic ingredients that many Japanese bento boxes have.
-Make a nice teriyakiiXA Japanese cooking method where food is marinated in sweet soy sauce before grilling or broiling it chicken (or use the leftover from dinner) and pack it with some steamed or sticky rice for the “main course.”
+Make a nice teriyakiiA Japanese cooking method where food is marinated in sweet soy sauce before grilling or broiling it chicken (or use the leftovers from dinner) and pack it with some steamed or sticky rice for the “main course.”
 Toss in some crab cakes, egg salad, and some fruits to make your child drool.

 24. Tempura style box